Skip to content

 2020 – July

-Upon reopening from the nearly three-month closure due to COVID-19 concerns, paper map distribution was suspended.
-Additional map boards were installed in the entrance area and around the park with signage encouraging guests to take a picture of it to have a digital version on their device to carry with them.
-This is a photo of one of those map boards, which marks the location of some of the face-covering relaxations zones and attractions that were temporarily closed at that point.
+Since paper maps were no longer being distributed, additional map boards were installed in the entrance area and around the park.
+The map boards were accompanied by signage encouraging guests to take a picture to have it on their device to carry with them.
+This is a photo of one of those map boards, which marks the location of some of the face-covering relaxation zones and attractions that were temporarily closed at that point.
 It also lists the only scheduled entertainment available in Sesame Street Safari of Fun.

 2021